Ulmus × hollandica 'Belgica': Cultivation

 Usually propagated by ground layering, as it suckers only sparsely if at all, 'Belgica' was planted in great numbers along roads, streets and canals in the Netherlands, and also in squares, parks and gardens.
 Its popularity and its aesthetic qualities are evidenced in photographic records of the Netherlands from the late 19th century to c.1920.
-It is still present in there in smaller numbers.
 'Belgica's "rapid growth even on poor soils and its good resistance to wind and atmospheric pollution" made it an ideal choice for shelter-belt planting.
+Large trees are still present there in smaller numbers, and there are occasional new plantings, such as the five planted in 2018 in ‘s-Gravelandsevaartweg, Loosdrecht, as part of Wijdemeren City Council's elm collection.

 The Späth nursery of Berlin supplied an U. montana [× hollandica] belgica to the Dominion Arboretum, Ottawa, Canada in 1896, and one to the Royal Botanic Garden Edinburgh in 1902.
 In the UK a 'Belgica', "Belgian Elm, a popular continental street tree", was supplied by Hillier & Sons, Winchester, Hampshire, in the mid-20th century, the nursery giving Ulmus × hollandica 'Latifolia' as a synonym.
 U. Belgica, 'Belgian Elm', "of rapid growth and fine spreading shape", appears from the 1870s in the catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York, and later in the catalogues of Kelsey's, New York.
 The cultivar has been introduced to arboreta in North America (see under Accessions).
 Young specimens were said to be "flourishing" in Arnold Arboretum in 1915.
 There is no record of its introduction to Australasia.